digitalbuilders707-ui/awesome-python-project-ideas/Readme.md

 ### #21 - Advanced Python Scripting

 This category encompasses more intricate scripting tasks, such as system automation, network analysis tools, or sophisticated data processing pipelines.

+### #22- Ebay Price Tracker

+Create a tool that monitors eBay listings for price changes.
+This will combine web scraping with data visualization

+### #23- Personal Finance Tracker

+Develop an application to track expenses and income.
+This project will involve database management and user interface design.

+### #24- Web Scraper
+ Build a tool that extracts data from websites.
+This project will teach you about web requests and data parsing.